 - There is no “data-mapping” process that maps the client’s data schema to the Salesforce DMP schema.
 This reduces the time it takes to process and load the data into Salesforce DMP.

 - Each client effectively gets a custom schema in Salesforce DMP that is represented as a collection of attributes and attribute values.

 - Columns from the client’s data schema are treated as attributes and can be created on the fly.
 The Salesforce DMP ETL platform automatically identifies new attributes (or columns) and attribute values in the input data and load them into Salesforce DMP.

-While the Salesforce DMP ETL system can work with almost any data format that is provided by the client’s systems, The preferred format for the first-party data is LZO but Salesforce DMP also accepts CSV and GZIP.
+While the Salesforce DMP ETL system can work with almost any data format that is provided by the client’s systems, The preferred format for the first-party data is LZO but Salesforce DMP also accepts GZIP.
 LZO format and some additional requirements are described below:

 - Each line in the data file for first-party data must contain all the data for a given user and should be delimited using the CARET (^) character.